Case study: Packing a punch

 By Sarah Brownlee

 It all started with a drinks cabinet.
-Not any old drinks cabinet but Buster + Punch’s Rockstar whisky bar.
+Not any old drinks cabinet, though, but Buster + Punch’s Rockstar whisky bar.
 It was purchased by a real-life rock star who decided he wanted to replicate the best qualities of the bar in his home.
-And who better to do that than the designer behind the bar?
+And who better to do that than the designer behind the piece?

 Massimo Buster Minale launched luxury product brand Buster + Punch in 2012 manufacturing furniture, lighting and accessories, mostly featuring brass, in his London workshop, but he also works on interior design and architecture projects through his Design Lab.